DivyanshuK02/arvyam-api/README.txt

 - PR-8: Tests & docs refresh (Golden Harness v2, boundary fallback tests, sobriety via single source of truth)

 Cross-family fallback (rare): items keep their catalog emotions; we do not forcibly stamp them to the resolved anchor.
 Tests reflect this contract.
+Backfill duplication is logged with [BACKFILL]; exactly 1 MONO enforced.

 Phase snapshot
 1.4a — Stabilization: ✅ complete